 Does the FA SSMS Extension work with ActiveCluster?

-No. In order for the extension to work with ActiveCluster we need to add in our VSS HW Provider support for Protection Groups.
-This is planned as a stretch goal before GA but we cannot guarantee inclusion.
+No. In order for the extension to work with ActiveCluster we need to add Pod support to our VSS HW Provider.

 Does the FA SSMS Extension work with Cloud Block Store?